China CIF vs. FOB – How to Make the Right Choice?

 In the FOB shipping agreement, once the product is shipped and “over the ship’s rail” at the place of origin, the responsibility is transferred from the seller to the buyer.

 The most notable thing about FOB is that it is more cost-effective than CIF and other transportation agreements.
-The reason is that buyers can negotiate their prices.
-If they want, they also have the right to take shortcuts, such as giving up some insurance or protective measures.
+The reason is that buyers can negotiate their prices and choose their own insurance, which offers greater flexibility.

 On the other hand, sellers are usually reluctant to take these risks because it may affect the quality of customer experience.

-FOB Alibaba, which stands for Free On Board, is a common incoterm (international commerce term) used on Alibaba and in international trade.
+FOB Alibaba, which stands for Free On Board, is a common Incoterm used on Alibaba and in international trade.
 It defines the point at which ownership of the goods and responsibility for associated costs transfer from the seller to the buyer.

 FOB prices also have many advantages and disadvantages.
 Let us compare these advantages and disadvantages.